Skip to navigation Skip to content

 Checking PPL benefit status

-The PPL benefit status is on the benefit status line and the overall claim status is displayed on the PPL Claim Details (P1CLM) screen.
+The overall status of PPL can be viewed on the Benefit Status line or the Benefit History icon.
+The status of each individual PPL claim is displayed on the PPL Claim Details (P1CLM) screen.

 • Assessed (ASS), when their claim has been preliminarily assessed as eligible and payment has not commenced (for example, due to employer acceptance, or awaiting the first PPL day)